 USCIS defines timely as: “For purposes of counting unlawful presence, a timely reinstatement application for F or M status is one where the student has not been out of status for more than five months at the time of filing.
 Under the revised final policy memorandum, the accrual of unlawful presence is suspended when the F or M nonimmigrant files a reinstatement application within the five-month window and while the application is pending with USCIS.”

-How can I prove my financial ability to obtain my F-1 visa?
+How can I prove my financial ability (for living expenses and education) to obtain my F-1 visa?

 - Bank statements